7keo/psx/README.md

 # psx

-The aim of this project is to facilitate attempts at understanding inner workings of the Diablo 1 game engine, by looking at the debug information of the Japanese PSX release of Diablo 1.
+The aim of this project is to facilitate attempts at understanding the inner workings of the Diablo 1 game engine, by looking at the debug information of the Japanese PSX release of Diablo 1.

 ## Public domain